yoavweiss/Responsive-Image-Container/container.md

 ### LBAS - Layer BASe image

-The box contains a base image that shold be decoded on its own, without reference to previous images.
+The box contains a base image that should be decoded on its own, without reference to previous images.
 For most practical cases, an image should contain one LBAS box, and it should precede any LAEN boxes (described below).